MicrosoftDocs/well-architected/well-architected/reliability/redundancy.md

 ## Key design strategies

 In the context of reliability, use redundancy to contain problems that affect a single resource and ensure that those problems don't affect the reliability of the entire system.
-Use the information that you identified about your critical flows and reliability targets to make informed decisions that are required for each flow's redundancy.
+Use the information that you identified about your flows and reliability targets to make informed decisions that are required for each flow's redundancy.

 For example, you might have multiple web server nodes running at once.
 The criticality of the flow that they support might require that all of them have replicas that are ready to accept traffic if there's a problem that affects the entire pool, for example a regional outage.
 Alternatively, because large-scale problems are rare and it's costly to deploy an entire set of replicas, you might deploy a limited number of replicas so the flow operates in a degraded state until you resolve the problem.